shoppad/mesa-templates/pull_request_template.md

 - [ ] Do all of the links work

 mesa.json
-- [ ] Key: does it include `shoppad/mesa-templates`, are the subfolders correct?
+- [ ] Key: does it reflect the folder structure?
+For instance, if the folder for the template is `shopify/order/send_to_another_system`, the key should be the same.
 - [ ] Name: is it logical, proper-cased?
 - [ ] Description: is it logical, end in period?
 - [ ] Tags: Do they exist on getmesa.com/templates, proper-cased, logical?